kalekundert/bind_dna/notebook/20190723_confirm_cis_display_with_fluorescent_protein/confirm_cis_display_with_fluorescent_protein.rst

   doesn't need any cofactors other than ATP, so this should be enough to get Rho activity.

-  All this said, it's still not clear to me why shuffling oriR should release RNAP.

   Interestingly, according to Wikipedia__, Rho is blocked by the ribosome but is capable of dislodging polymerase.
 In the case of repA, this may be a way to make sure that repA has been completely translated (and therefore given a